AnyBlok/anyblok-book/en/03_blok/02_extend_blok.md

 ```

-(loving [TDD][wikipedia_tdd]) Add following unit tests before starting coding.
+(loving [TDD][wikipedia_tdd]) Before you start coding, add the following unit tests.
-This way, test that we can add some access information on an Address:
+This way, we can test that we can add some access information on an Address:

 ```python
 # file: rooms_booking/room/tests/test_address.py